ruarfff/ruarfff-blog/content/blog/circleci-pr-only/index.md

                   echo '{ "is_pr": '$IS_PR' }' >> /home/circleci/params.json
 ```

-Note, we mentioning PR here but you could do more or less anything to configure your pipeline there. `/home/circleci/params.json` is written to and specified as with `parameters: /home/circleci/params.json`.
+Note, we mentioning PR here but you could do more or less anything to configure your pipeline there. `/home/circleci/params.json` is written to and specified with `parameters: /home/circleci/params.json`.

 `.circleci/main.yml`